 The case is the third criminal conviction secured by TPR.

 TPR staff wanted Ms Turgut to answer questions and hand over documents about the activities of Friendly Pensions, specifically about emails she had sent and received while working there.

 She was asked to assist the investigation voluntarily, but when she failed to respond she was served with a notice requiring her to provide information to TPR.
 The notice – known as a section 72 notice – warned that failing to comply with it would be a criminal offence.
 Ms Turgut still refused to co-operate, without giving a good reason.

-Ms Turgut did not turn up at Brighton Magistrates’ Court for the hearing on Wednesday (5 July).
+Ms Turgut did not attend Brighton Magistrates’ Court for the hearing on Wednesday 6 September.
 The court tried her in her absence and she was convicted of one offence of refusing to provide information and one offence of refusing to produce documents required under section 72 of the Pensions Act 2004 without a reasonable excuse, contrary to section 77 of the Act.

 Ms Turgut continues to be in breach of the section 72 notice.
 TPR can bring further criminal proceedings, with the threat of further fines, until she complies.